Taiwan countryintel banner

 Employment Agreement

-Typically, employment contracts are regarded as permanent employment contracts unless they specify as being a fixed-term contract.
-Employment contracts that relate to temporary or short-term work (less than six months) or seasonal work (less than nine months) are usually considered as fixed-term contracts.
+Typically, employment contracts are regarded as permanent employment contracts unless they specify that they are fixed-term.
+Employment contracts that relate to temporary or short-term work or seasonal work are usually considered fixed-term contracts.

 Working condition